 • A keyboard, mouse, and a VGA monitor

 • Your existing A/V infrastructure (At least one video monitor, if you’re just testing)

 There are three parts to setting up your Cablecast server: Physical Setup, Software Setup, and Testing.

 Physical Setup : You’ll learn about the physical connections on the Cablecast server, and how to tie it into your existing infrastructure.

-Software Setup : You will be taken through the steps necessary to configure the Cablecast software to communicate with your server.
+Software Setup : You will be taken through the steps necessary to configure the input and output configuration of your VIOLite server.